grea09/pancake/README.md

             color: magenta
             options: #fontspec options as a string list

+The name of the font will be the key suffixed with `font` (here `my-fontfont`).
 To define default fonts, name your font one of the following:

         main:
         sans: